enveezee/INRI/README.md

 It however works, and matches all sorts of citations in chat including ranges like 1 John 3:1-4, lists Gal6,12,15 etc..

-It dosen't require an API key.
+It dosen't require an API key or any 3rd party dependencies.